semickolon/fak/README.md

 - Quick tap interrupt.
 Allows a quick tap to re-resolve to a hold if interrupted by another key press.
 - Global quick tap.
 Allows hold-taps to resolve as a tap during continuous typing.
 - Global quick tap ignore consecutive.
 Ignores global quick tap if the same key is pressed at least twice in a row.
 - Eager decision.
 Allows hold-taps to pre-resolve as a hold or a tap until the actual decision is made.
+If the actual decision doesn't match the eager decision, the eager is reversed then the actual is applied.
+Otherwise, if the decisions match, nothing else happens because it's as if the hold-tap predicted the future.

 ```
 let my_crazy_behavior = {